dusktrades/ftx-cli/README.md

 npm install -g ftx-cli
 ```

-If you are running an older version of Node.js, or don't have it installed, please follow the instructions for your operating system.
+If you are running an older version of Node.js and aren't sure how to update, or don't have it installed, please follow the instructions for your operating system below.

 Once you have installed FTX CLI, run the following command to verify: